kipmyk/WP-Hooks-Locator/README.md

 ## Installation

-1. Install either via the WordPress.org plugin directory, or by uploading the files to your server.
+1. [Download](https://github.com/kipmyk/WP-Hooks-Locator/archive/refs/tags/1.0.0.zip) and extract the ZIP file.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Move the folder "WP-Hooks-Locator" to the "wp-content/plugins/" directory of your WordPress installation, e.g. via FTP.
-1. Once the plugin is activated you will see 'WP Hooks Locator' in the Admin Bar at the top of your site or admin pages.
+3. Once the plugin is activated you will see 'WP Hooks Locator' in the Admin Bar at the top of your site or admin pages.
-1. Clicking the 'Show Hooks' button will start showing you all the action hooks in the page you're on.
+4. Clicking the 'Show Hooks' button will start showing you all the action hooks in the page you're on.
-1. You can continue to navigate around until you've found the action hook you're looking for, then switch off by clicking 'Hide Hooks'.
+5. You can continue to navigate around until you've found the action hook you're looking for, then switch off by clicking 'Hide Hooks'.
-1. Simple but effective.
+6. Simple but effective.
 Enjoy!# WP-Hooks-Locator